-In 2020, we are graduating our first class of seniors and are proud to share that college acceptances include schools like Stanford, MIT, all University of California schools, San Jose State, CalPoly, Princeton, and many more other college acceptances.
+In 2020, we graduated our first class of seniors and are proud to share that college acceptances include schools like Stanford, MIT, all University of California schools, San Jose State, CalPoly, Princeton, and many more other college acceptances.

 Summit Denali is a countywide benefit charter school authorized by the Santa Clara County Board of Education.
 We are tuition free, open to all students, and currently enrolling incoming students in grades 6 through 12.

 Now Enrolling for 2021-22!

 We are currently accepting applications for the 2021-22 school year!
 We will be holding an admissions lottery for 6th grade on March 5, 2021.
 All Intent to Enroll forms received by the application deadline of 3 PM on February 26, 2021 will be included in the lottery.
 For 9th grade, all Intent to Enroll forms received by the application deadline of 3 PM on March 4th, 2021 will be included in the lottery.
 Admissions offers will be made on a space available basis as a result of the lottery.
 Any applicant who does not receive an offer of admission will be placed on the waitlist.Enroll Today!

 The Summit Difference